-Main languages: Greek (official).
-English is also widely spoken
+Main languages: Greek, although English is also widely spoken.

-Time: GMT +2 (GMT +3 between the last Sunday in April and the last Sunday in October).
+Time: GMT +2 (GMT +3 between the last Sunday in March to the last Sunday in October).

 Electricity: 220 volts, 50Hz.
 European-style two pin plugs are most common.
 Adaptors are recommended for US appliances.